Graduate Visitor Program

 - Workshops and conferences.
 While students are welcome to apply to and participate in workshops while at NCAR, the GVP will not cover the workshop costs.

 - Support for computing, engineering laboratories and calibration facilities.
 The GVP does not manage any facilities, nor does it have sufficient supercomputing allocations.
 Support for the student’s project, such as laboratory facilities, computers and supercomputing allocations, should be arranged in advance of the visit with the NCAR Host and their laboratory.

 Support for computing, engineering laboratories and calibration facilities

 ASP does not manage any facilities, nor does it have sufficient supercomputing allocations.
-Support for the student’s project, such as laboratory facilities, computers and supercomputing allocations, should be arranged in advance of the visit with the hosting NCAR laboratory.
+Support for the student’s project, such as laboratory facilities, computers and supercomputing allocations, should be arranged in advance of the visit with the hosting NSF NCAR laboratory.